 Minnesota United Signs MNUFC2 Forward Loïc Mesanvi to a Short-Term Agreement

-GOLDEN VALLEY, Minn. - Minnesota United announced today the club has signed MNUFC2 forward Loïc Mesanvi to a Short-Term Agreement, making him available for selection during Friday's Leagues Cup 2024 Group Stage match at Seattle Sounders FC at 9:00 p.m.
+GOLDEN VALLEY, Minn. -- Minnesota United announced today the club has signed MNUFC2 forward Loïc Mesanvi to a Short-Term Agreement, making him available for selection during Tuesday's Leagues Cup 2024 Group Stage match versus Club Necaxa at 8:00 p.m.
 CT.

+In 2024 MLS regular-season action, Mesanvi has made three game appearances, including his fist start with the Loons' first team against Seattle Sounders FC on July 26.
+Prior to that start, he made substitute appearances earlier this year against Austin FC on February 24 before entering the match at home against the Columbus Crew on March 2.

-Transaction: Minnesota United signs MNUFC2 forward Loïc Mesanvi to a Short-Term Agreement, making him available for selection during Friday's Leagues Cup 2024 Group-Stage match at Seattle Sounders FC at 9:00 p.m.
+Transaction: Minnesota United signs MNUFC2 forward Loïc Mesanvi to a Short-Term Agreement, making him available for selection during Tuesday's Leagues Cup 2024 Group-Stage match versus Club Necaxa at 8:00 p.m.
 CT.

 VITALS